-What is Cross Platform Mobile Development?
+What is Cross-Platform Mobile Application Development?

 See how cross-platform mobile development allows developers to produce applications that look and feel truly native on any platform from one code base.

-Intro to Cross Platform Mobile Development
+Intro to Cross Platform Mobile App Development

 Whether your company is creating a mobile application for the app stores or for use internally, you are often faced with the challenge of needing to develop it for multiple platforms.
 Typically, this means targeting both iOS and Android devices.